Researchers

 Past Student Volunteers

-Kadriye Candas attended Dr. Morton Ninomiya’s course, Canadian Health Care System, where she learned a segment of Indigenous people and Indigenous health, in the third year of her Health Sciences program.
+Kadriye Candas (she/her) attended Dr. Morton Ninomiya’s course, Canadian Health Care System, where she learned a segment of Indigenous people and Indigenous health, in the third year of her Health Sciences program.
 In order to learn more, get involved and work collaboratively with others, she showed interest in Dr. Morton Ninomiya’s lab.
 Kadriye’s volunteer work at this lab will contribute towards her future goals as this opportunity has expanded her aptitude in academic writing, research, teamwork, and more.

-Amrit Grewal volunteered in Dr. Mortan Ninomiya's lab during the Fourth year of her Health Science Degree.
+Amrit Grewal (she/her) volunteered in Dr. Mortan Ninomiya's lab during the Fourth year of her Health Science Degree.
 Her interest in Dr. Mortan Ninomiya's lab sprung from her passion to help create change in Canada's current Healthcare System in which she felt strongly for communities such as the Indigenous People who are unfairly disadvantaged.
 She hoped to gain first-hand knowledge and experience on the subject matter of Indigenous Health and acquired a skill set that would allow her to have the largest impact.
 She felt that this volunteer position would help to develop skills and knowledge on research practices, academic writing, critical thinking, data collection and data analysis, and more.
 All this would contribute greatly to her educational and career goals of one day working in the healthcare field where she hopes to create a change.

-Jessica Star began volunteering in Dr. Morton Ninomiya’s lab following her guest lecture in one of Jessica’s Health Science courses.
+Jessica Star (she/her) began volunteering in Dr. Morton Ninomiya’s lab following her guest lecture in one of Jessica’s Health Science courses.
 Initially motivated to further both her research skills and education on Indigenous issues, Jessica joined a team to work on a scoping review that looked at transitions in people with Fetal Alcohol Spectrum Disorder (FASD).
 As an aspiring physician, Jessica’s work in Dr. Morton Ninomiya’s lab will contribute to her understanding of disabilities and the need to provide such individuals with adequate support.

-Nora Morrison graduated from Wilfrid Laurier University in April 2020 with her Honours Bachelor of Science degree, majoring in Health Sciences and minoring in Chemistry and Psychology.
+Nora Morrison (she/her) graduated from Wilfrid Laurier University in April 2020 with her Honours Bachelor of Science degree, majoring in Health Sciences and minoring in Chemistry and Psychology.
 Her interest in working in Dr. Morton Ninomiya’s lab developed because she wished to gain specialization in Indigenous Health through research experience.
 Working in Dr. Morton Ninomiya’s lab provides a deeper understanding of Indigenous health issues, research methods, academic writing and other skills, which will be transferable to her future academic and career endeavors in the public health domain.

-Enola Ghobrial joined a Health Sciences program as an undergraduate degree in order to work towards her career in healthcare.
+Enola Ghobrial (she/her) joined a Health Sciences program as an undergraduate degree in order to work towards her career in healthcare.
 Over the summer, she had the opportunity to volunteer at a First Nations reserve where she built strong relationships with the community.
 She found her visit to be of educational value towards persisting Indigenous issues which consequently attracted her to volunteer at Dr. Morton Ninomiya’s lab because she recognized it presented the greatest potential for her to learn more and work towards a change.
 Due to her aspirations to follow a career in healthcare, Enola would like to expand her knowledge and experience in various aspects including research, knowledge translation, academic writing and effective teamwork.

-Olivia Gilbert joined Dr. Morton Ninomiya’s lab as a volunteer during the third year of her Health Science degree.
+Olivia Gilbert (she/her) joined Dr. Morton Ninomiya’s lab as a volunteer during the third year of her Health Science degree.
 She became interested in working with Dr. Morton Ninomiya after hearing her lecture on the social determinants of health of Indigenous people.
 She knew this opportunity would expand her knowledge of the Indigenous community of Canada and enhance her skills in research, teamwork and graphic design.
 This volunteer work will assist her educational path and future career in the health science field.

-Matthew McGarrity volunteered in Dr. Morton Ninomiya’s lab during the third and fourth year of his Health Science degree.
+Matthew McGarrity (he/him) volunteered in Dr. Morton Ninomiya’s lab during the third and fourth year of his Health Science degree.
 Matthew was drawn to Dr. Morton Ninomiya’s research focuses because he is passionate about both understanding and working to eradicate the health inequities faced by Indigenous peoples.
 Matthew’s experiences with his research opportunities will help him maintain a holistic approach to social inequities and bring a social determinants of health mindset to the medical field.
 Matthew has learned about the complex issues that diverse populations are exposed to and how these inequities can manifest into physical, mental, and social health.

-Emily Schneider, a student volunteer in her fifth year as an undergraduate health science student, is passionate about public health and preventative healthcare.
+Emily Schneider (she/her), a student volunteer in her fifth year as an undergraduate health science student, is passionate about public health and preventative healthcare.
 Her interest in health equity began from learning about the social determinants of health and making a research poster on health disparities that Indigenous women face.
 Working with Dr. Morton Ninomiya has helped her develop skills in data analysis, critical thinking, research presentation design, and team collaboration.
 Volunteering with Dr. Morton Ninomiya will help her in graduate school as she has had the opportunity to experience research in a hands-on way.